Translate

 Friday, November 22, 2024

-This post presents information about the provenance of the Rock The Boat" cheerleader squad cheer, softball cheer, or children's summer camp cheer.
+This post presents information about the provenance* of the Rock The Boat" cheerleader squad cheer, softball cheer, or children's summer camp cheer.
 Click https://pancocojams.blogspot.com/2024/11/rock-boat-videos-word-only-examples.html for Part II of this pancocojams series.
-That post showcases examples of "Rock The Boat" cheers and chants that are performed by girls' cheerleader squads* , by members of some girls' softball teams, and by attendees of children's summer camps.
+That post showcases some examples of "Rock The Boat" cheers and chants that are performed by girls' cheerleader squads , by members of some girls' softball teams, and by attendees of children's summer camps.

 The content of this post is presented for historical, folkloric, socio-cultural, and recreational purposes.